Mr7F/sublime-telescope/readme.md

 Ripgrep and fzf are configured in **"smart case"** mode (case insensitive if everything is lower case, case sensitive otherwise).

+When selecting the file extension, you can hold shift while pressing enter to select many extensions.

 Debian / Ubuntu
 > sudo apt install ripgrep fzf